Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Development Phase 2

-In this phase, Olympus introduced improved Tonal Adjustments, which included the "Auto" Gradation option, Highlights/Shadows & Midtones, and the Workspace Tone Curve function.
-The Color Creator lets photographers add a "chrome" or "global" color effect, and the Monochrome and Color Adjust Profile functions let us focus on individual colors with the Pen F, the E-P7, and Workspace...
+In this phase, Olympus improved our control over the camera's tonal or gamma curve.
+This included the "Auto" Gradation function, Highlights/Shadows and Midtones, plus the Workspace Tone Curves function.
+The Color Creator lets photographers add a "chrome" or "global" color effect, and the Color Adjust or Monochrome Profile functions gave us the flexibility to target individual colors with the E-P7, the Pen F, and Workspace.
+These were huge steps in growing the camera's functionality.

 Olympus E-PL9 with 14-42mm EZ - ISO200, f9.0, 1/200 - Enhanced Raw converted/edited with WS (ART filter).